RELIC: Investigating Large Language Model Responses using Self-Consistency: User Study

 \section{User Study}

-To evaluate \system's usability and usefulness, we conducted a user study with ten participants.
-From this user study, additionally, we aim to understand the participants' experiences of using \system in detecting and correcting misinformation from LLM outputs.
+In this section, we present a user study to evaluate \system's usability and usefulness.
+We introduce insights about the participants' experiences of using \system in detecting and correcting misinformation from LLM outputs.